 Post engaging content by sharing more about yourself.
 Get creative and use pictures, gifs, memes, and videos.
 Share a favorite quote from your book.
 Add your pre-order or store link in the bio of your social accounts.
 Interact with the book community by taking time to comment or re-share posts.

 You can’t scale tactics like paid advertising before landing at least a handful of book reviews.
-Think of collecting reviews as your top marketing priority.
+Think of collecting book reviews as a marketing priority.
 People like to get the opinions of others before making a purchase.
 Book reviews build credibility for your book and author brand.

 Compile a list of book bloggers in your genre to reach out to.
 Swap reviews with other authors.
 Post in online forums.
 For extra support, consider an ARC (advance review copy) team.